freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 480.1

-The commits from your feature branch were added to this branch.
+The commits and code from your feature branch were added to this branch.
 There's a message with some info about the merge.
 Check the log with the `--oneline` flag again.

 #### HINTS